 7. Workout with you

 While it’s not always practical, get your kids working out with you.
-Often when I do a HIIT workout, I have a little copycat next to me trying to copy all the moves.
+Often when I do yoga or a HIIT workout, I have a little copycat next to me trying to copy all the moves.

 8. Dance party